 Whether Van Buren was cantankerous enough to pen such a rash and ill-advised letter is quite doubtful, for a number of reasons:

-No manuscript of this letter appears in any known collection of Van Buren's or Jackson's correspondence.
+- No manuscript of this letter appears in any known collection of

 companies wanted to send a mixture of coal and water through pipelines in order to avoid the uncontrolled rates charged by railroads, which at the time transported 80% of coal supplies, and the ad exhorted House members to vote in favor of the proposition.